healthscience/diyhstoolkit/README.md

 ## Project setup

 This is a vue2 based desktop application that connects to HOP (<a href="https://www.healthscience.network">health oracle protocol</a>) via a secure socket.
 This is not currently included in the installation process.
-Install instructions: <a href="https://github.com/healthscience/hop">HOP install</a>
+Install instructions: <a href="https://github.com/healthscience/hop">HOP install</a> or use the CLI in headless mode https://github.com/healthscience/hop-cli

 Roadmap https://github.com/healthscience/hop/wiki